ARMmbed/mbed-os/features/minimal-printf/README.md

 Library supports both printf and snprintf in 1252 bytes of flash.

 Prints directly to stdio/UART without using malloc.
 All flags and precision modifiers are ignored.
-Floating point is disabled by default.
+Floating point is enabled by default.
 Printing to a FILE stream is enabled by default.

 Supports: